1. What is the Driver Training Third Party Testing Program?

 Third-Party Testing Program certifications are valid for a four-year period.
 You may download thefrom our website.
 Please submit the application at least 30 to 60 days before the expiration date.
 Please include all required documents listed on the application checklist.
 You may download the from our website.
 Please submit the application at least 30 to 60 days before the expiration date.
 Please include all required documents listed on the application checklist.
 Fingerprinting is required for recertification.

 8. I was fingerprinted when I initially became certified for the Third Party Testing Program.
 Why do I need to be re-fingerprinted again for recertification?

-Fingerprints that are used for non-criminal justice purposes are only retained by the Georgia and Federal Bureaus of Investigation for a matter of days and then purged, hence the need to be re-fingerprinted.
+Fingerprints used for non-criminal justice purposes are retained by the Georgia and Federal Bureaus of Investigation for a matter of days.
+They are then purged, hence the need to be re-fingerprinted.
 In addition, the decision to recertify an individual or entity must be based on current criminal history results.